Kursk submarine disaster: Putin blames media

 In response to the avalanche of criticism, Minister of Defence Sergeyev and senior commanders of the Navy and the Northern Fleet offered Putin their resignations, but he refused to accept them.

 Putin lashed back at the press, which had been severely critical of his personal response and the entire government's handling of a national tragedy.
 During the meeting with the crew's relatives, he loudly blamed the oligarchs, who owned most of the country's non-government media, for the poor state of Russia's military.
 Putin told the family members, "There are people in television today who ... over the last 10 years destroyed the very army and fleet where people are dying now ...
 They stole money, they bought the media, and they're manipulating public opinion."
 When relatives asked why the government had waited so long before accepting foreign assistance, Putin said the media had lied.
 He shouted to the assembled families, "They're lying.
 They're lying.
 They're lying."
 Putin threatened to punish the media owners and counter their influence through alternative "honest and objective" media.
 He scornfully derided their ownership of property abroad.
 "They'd better sell their villas on the Mediterranean coast of France or Spain.
 Then they might have to explain why all this property is registered in false names under front law-firms.
 Perhaps we would ask them where they got the money."

 In a speech to the Russian people the day after his meeting with the families, Putin continued his furious attack on the Russian media, accusing them of lying and discrediting the country.
 He said they were trying to "exploit this misfortune ... to gain political capital."

 Family compensation announced

 On the same day as Putin's broadcast, Deputy Prime Minister Valentina Matviyenko, head of a special commission, announced that the families of the Kursk sailors would receive not only 10 years' salary, but also free housing in the Russian city of their choice, free college education for their children, and free counselling.
 With the addition of other donations received from across the world, the families received about US$35,000 in payments.
+Captain Igor Kurten, head of the St. Petersburg Submariners Club, said it was the first time victims of a tragedy were given adequate compensation by the Russian government.

 Official inquiry results

-On 26 July 2002, almost two years later, the government commission and Russian Prosecutor General Vladimir Ustinov announced that the hydrogen peroxide fuel in the dummy torpedo inside the fourth torpedo launcher set off the initial explosion that sank Kursk.
+On 26 July 2002, almost two years later, the government commission and Russian Prosecutor General Vladimir Ustinov announced that the hydrogen peroxide fuel in the dummy torpedo inside the fourth torpedo launcher caused the initial explosion which sank Kursk.